Benefits of Using Power BI

 Use PBRS for Efficiency and Flexibility

 Using PBRS, you can simply export reports and dashboards straight to Microsoft SharePoint libraries, folders and lists.
 You can also create schedules for generating reports depending on your clients’ needs.
 For instance, you can choose a particular day of the week and set a frequency for repeatedly generating your reports.
-You can even choose a particular event as a trigger to generate your Power BI reports.
+You can even choose a particular event as a trigger to.

 Using the intuitive interface of PBRS, choose SharePoint as a destination for your scheduled reports.
-If you are sending a dashboard to SharePoint, you can choose to send it as a PowerPoint file.
+If you are, you can choose to send it as a PowerPoint file.
 PBRS provides a lot of flexibility to choose filenames and attach messages with your reports.
 Best of all, it also provides a customer friendly interface.

 Using Filters in PBRS